Huegoxaga/notes/algorithm/README.md

 It is used to tell if a data structure or Algorithm is good.

+- `Greedy` is a term to describe an algorithm that is be short-sighted, heavily working on the current problem without seeing the whole picture
 - Experimental studies, run methods, output current time before and after the operation, calculate and record the elapsed time for comparison.
 All irrelevant conditions are controlled.
   - Different elapsed time may obtained among identical tests due to background services of the testing device.
   - the biggest issue with experimental analysis is the Algorithm must be completed for testing.
   - IDEs like NetBeans contains a profiler that will indicate the amount of time spent in each function and on what lines in a function.
 - Counting Primitive Operations, an algorithm can be measured by counting the following primitive operations it has:
   - Assigning a value to a variables
   - Following an object reference
   - Performing an arithmetic operation